How do I cite ChatGPT & Other AI Tools in Chicago Style?

 Footnote with Prompt Included (meaning it is not in the text of your writing)

-- AI Tool Name, response to “Full Text of Prompt,” Company Name, Date of Prompt, URL.
+- Response to "Full text of prompt," AI Tool Name including version number, Company Name, Date of Prompt, URL.

 Footnote without Prompt Included (prompt should appear in text in quotes)

-- Text generated by AI Tool Name, Company Name, Date of Prompt, URL.
+- Text generated by AI Tool Name including version number, Company Name, Date of Prompt, URL.

 For more information, see Chicago’s FAQ.